nadavshemesh/silver-reversing-sct/readme.md

 Currently, This tool can:

-1. Translate most .sct files to a .tsct text file (it’s structure and rules are explained in the docs)
+1. Translate all .sct files to a .tsct text file (it’s structure and rules are explained in the docs)
 2. Translate .tsct script file back to .sct format that can be executed by the game’s engine.

 ## Examples